 Vatnajokull & Svartifoss

-I can’t say much about Vatnajokull because I spent most of the time with my back turned against the wind and rain, when I did turn around I could see through my glasses.
+I can’t say much about Vatnajokull because I spent most of the time with my back turned against the wind and rain, when I did turn around I couldn’t see through my glasses.
 Svartifoss was a little more successful, not clear enough for any decent photos, but the walk is nice and the rock formation is pretty different.